-This vegan stuffed peppers recipe is partly inspired by UVK’s Golden Beet and Couscous Salad with Slivered Almonds and Currants and to some extent, it’s inspired by elements of Indian cuisine.
+This vegan stuffed red peppers recipe is partly inspired by UVK’s Golden Beet and Couscous Salad with Slivered Almonds and Currants and to some extent, it’s inspired by elements of Indian cuisine.
 This dish is easy to make, tastes amazing, and is completely gluten free.
-It works awesome for dinner!
+Vegan stuffed bell peppers with rice and chickpeas are awesome for dinner!

 A few things…